storybookjs/vite-plugin-storybook-nextjs/README.md

 This comment ensures that the components using Next.js Server Actions are properly handled in a jsdom environment, which is necessary for them to function correctly in Vitest.

+## SWC Mode

+Only Next.js in SWC mode is supported.
+If you were forced to opt out of Babel for some reason, you will very likely encounter issues with this plugin (e.g., emotion support in SWC is still lacking behind).

 ## License

 This project is licensed under the MIT License.